 Still, this was something that I could work with.
 This was a way that I personally could give back as a woman, and I have spent the better part of the last decade choosing not just to invest in outreach and education but in particular focusing on encouraging young women into STEM fields.
 Luckily there are many other men and women out there doing the same thing.

-One of my personal favorites is ‘Ocean GEMS’, a multimedia outreach initiative that hopes to target particularly young girls and steer them towards careers in marine science by encouraging them with real life role models and affording them with opportunities to help jump-start their careers.
+One of my personal favorites is ‘Ocean GEMS’, an outreach initiative that hopes to target particularly young girls and steer them towards careers in marine science by encouraging them with real life role models and affording them with opportunities to help jump-start their careers.
 I would have killed to have a program like that available when I was growing up, so it is a no-brainer that I want to help support programs like this now.
 Just like it is the responsibility of teachers and advisors out there to relinquish their biases and support students equally along their academic paths, it is the responsibility of scientists to make themselves more accessible to youth and to inspire and mentor those that need some extra encouragement.

 Still, as I have grown older, I have realized that it is not just younger girls that need encouragement or that need to be supported in science.
 Mid-way into my own career I find myself surrounded by capable women who are expressing frustrations or doubts about being able to reconcile their careers as scientists with their abilities to be good wives and mothers.
 It has been said that one of the most persistent problems is that a disproportionate fraction of qualified women drop out of science careers in the very early stages.
 Marriage, children and pressure to conform often play roles in this decision.